themeum/kirki/README.md

 Simply install as a normal WordPress plugin and activate.

 If you want to integrate Kirki in your theme or plugin, please read the instructions on [our documentation site](https://kirki.org/docs/integration).

+## Backwards Compatibility ##

+If you were using Kirki 3 and you have custom controls extending `Kirki_Control_Base`, you should wrap them inside `customize_register` hook.
+Otherwise, you'd get Fatal Error after updating to Kirki 4.

 ## Changelog ##